hscells/hscells.github.io/ai-notes/probability-theory.md

 | ---- | ---- | ---- |
 | 0.15 | 0.25 | .6   |

-Sample space is denoted as:
+Sample space is denoted as $\Omega$.

-$$
-\Omega
-$$

 It contains all possible values of a variable.
 A possible value (event, state, sample point) is denoted by:

 $$
 \omega \in \Omega